Akingbade675/alx-zero_day/0x03-git/README.md

-This is my second git project in ALX
+This is the second git project in ALX
+This README.md file has been updated by a co-worker.